kelseymh/G4CMP/docs/G4CMP.md

 #### Impurity Trap Reionization

-Trap Reionization is essentially the inverse of trapping.
+Trap reionization is essentially the inverse of trapping.
 Tracks can interact with traps that have immobilized a charge, releasing charges.
 When this occurs at a shallow (~meV) depth, the bandgap energy is not absorbed.